 1.1.
 The purpose of the report is to:-

-advise the Forum of the strategic and operational work being undertaken and planned by Corporate Resources to meet the commitments in the Council's Single Equality Scheme and Equality and Diversity Strategy
+advise Committee of the strategic and operational work being undertaken and planned to meet the commitments in the Council's Single Equality Scheme and Equality and Diversity Strategy

 2. Recommendation(s)